arashnrim/whats-next/README.md

 - The `berry` version of Yarn has been employed as the default package manager.
 To learn more, visit [the documentation for Yarn](https://yarnpkg.com).

+- If using [Vercel](https://vercel.com), the [vercel.json](https://github.com/arashnrim/whats-next/blob/main/vercel.json) file silences the bot.
+You will not receive notifications from the bot as it will not comment on commits and pull requests.

+> **About vercel.json**
+>
+> This is definitely a personal preference that I have, since I'd prefer not having Vercel commenting everywhere when I can easily access detailed build information on the Vercel dashboard.
+If you wish to revert this decision, simply remove `vercel.json` on your end.

 ## Getting Started

 First, run the development server: